Marcoral/VersatiaJava-API/README.md

 ### [Commands system](./help_pages/commands.md)

-VersatiaCore provides very convinient and
+VersatiaCore provides very convinient and handy commands API.
+It is especially useful if you have commands with many nested subcommands (like `/<pluginname> <command> <subcommand> <argument>`).

-t is otn h cas tha man th messages arehardcode in plugin and ecme  imossle to ang at thertie a ha o ae gone.
+The standard approach would be registering command named `<pluginname>` and then manually checking whether arguments are specified and if they match known commands.
+Also, you would have to remember about adding command to *plugin.yml*.
+With VersatiaCore all the above problems are gone.

 ### [Configuration tools](./help_pages/configuration_tools.md)